Arbitrage betting (arbing) is staking on all outcomes of an event to lock-in profit.

 The word “arb” is short for “arbitrage bet”.
 Arbing occurs when a bookmaker’s odds are too high compared to the rest of the market.

-Arbitrage betting opportunities are usually available when a bookmaker’s system is slow to change their odds.
+Arbitrage bet are usually available when a bookmaker’s system is slow to change their odds.
 Also, bookmaker traders sometimes fail to spot arbs.

-The goal of arbing is to guarantee a profit regardless of the outcome of an event.
+The goal of arbing is to lock-in profit regardless of the outcome of an event.

 How to do arbitrage betting